dragonflydb/documentation/docs/cloud/datastores.md

-You can modify the data store *plan* later with zero down time to scale it up or down.
+You can modify the data store *plan* later with zero downtime to scale it up or down.

 By default the data store will be configured with a *public endpoint*, *TLS* and an auto generated *passkey*, meaning you can securely connect to it from anywhere over the public internet.
 To create a data store with a *private endpoint*, see [Security](#security), [Networks](./networks.md) and [Peering Connections](./connections.md).